Image Builder

 - Alpine Linux is a lightweight, security-oriented, and resource-efficient Linux distribution based on musl libc and busybox.

 Tip – Fedora is the more generic image in which a wider variety of packages operate properly out-of-the-box.
 You might want to use this if your image has a wider set of dependencies.
-Alpine, on the other hand, produces substantially smaller images that have a quicker startup time.
+Alpine produces substantially smaller images that have a quicker startup time.

 - In the Architecture field, select amd64 or arm64 or leave the default – amd64.